Baked salmon in foil perfect for a weeknight dinner. This easy salmon recipe is ready in 25 minutes and is so delicious!

-Salmon is an absolute favorite in our home and our salmon recipes are great for any day of the week.
-From teriyaki pineapple salmon and salmon with olives and capers to grilled salmon shish kabobs and delicious salmon patties, we have something for any salmon lover out there!
+We love our seafood recipes and one of our favorite fish to cook with is salmon.
+Our salmon recipes are easy and great for any day of the week.
+From teriyaki pineapple salmon and salmon with olives and capers to grilled salmon shish kabobs and delicious salmon patties, we have something delicious for everyone!

 It's advised by The American Heart Association to eat a variety of fish at least twice a week.
 Eating oily fish such as salmon or tuna is very good for you and a recipe like this foil packet salmon will help you get your weekly fish serving without any hassle.

-- Honey, lemon, garlic and olive oil: These ingredients are used to make a delicious sauce that will smother the fish and will give a lot of flavor to it.
-The acidity of lemon compliments the buttery texture of the salmon.
+- Honey and lemon: These would make a delicious sauce that will smother the fish and will give a lot of flavor to it.
+The acidity of lemon compliments the buttery texture of the salmon and balance the flavor of honey.

 How to make salmon in foil